-- persuasive evidence of an arrangement exists; - · delivery has occurred or services have been rendered; - the seller's price to the buyer is fixed or determinable; and - · collectability is reasonably assured.
+- · persuasive evidence of an arrangement exists; - · delivery has occurred or services have been rendered; - the seller's price to the buyer is fixed or determinable; and - · collectability is reasonably assured.

 Amounts received prior to satisfying the revenue recognition criteria are recognized as deferred revenue in our balance sheets.
 Amounts expected to be recognized as revenue within the 12 months following the balance sheet date are classified as deferred revenue, current portion.
-Amounts not expected to be recognized as revenue within the 12 months following the balance sheet date are classified as deferred revenue, sheet date are classified as deferred revenue, net of current portion.
+Amounts not expected to be recognized as revenue within the 12 months following the balance sheet date are classified as deferred revenue, net of current portion.

-Our revenue is currently generated through our collaboration agreements with Alexion and Roche.
-During the year ended December 31, 2016, we recognized revenue under the Alexion agreement of \$23.3 million, which represents \$14.6 million of reimbursable research and development costs, \$1.8 million in milestone payments that were recognized upon achievement, as well as a portion of the \$15.0 million upfront payment and the \$1.8 million non-substantive milestone payment previously received.
-During the year ended December 31, 2016, we received \$14.2 million related to reimbursable research and development.
-As of December 31, 2016, we have recorded unbilled accounts receivable of \$3.6 million related to reimbursable research and development costs under the Alexion agreement for activities performed during the fourth quarter of 2016.
-During the year ended December 31, 2016, we recognized revenue under the Roche agreement of \$4.5 million, which represents a portion of the \$45.0 million upfront payment.
+Our revenue is currently generated through our existing collaboration with Roche.
+For periods prior to January 1, 2018, our revenue was generated through our former collaboration with Alexion and our existing collaboration with Roche.
+During the year ended December 31, 2017, we recognized revenue under our former collaboration with Alexion of \$16.2 million, which represents \$9.5 million of reimbursable research and development costs, as well as a portion of the \$15.0 million upfront payment and a \$1.8 million non-substantive milestone payment previously received.
+During the year ended December 31, 2017, we received \$12.7 million related to reimbursable research and development costs under our former collaboration with Alexion.
+During the year ended December 31, 2017, we recognized revenue under the Roche collaboration of \$5.2 million, which represents a portion of a \$45.0 million upfront payment.

-The terms of these agreements contain multiple elements, or deliverables, including exclusive license granted by us to Alexion and Roche to research, develop, manufacture and commercialize the licensed products and the compounds in the field in the territory, as well as research and development activities to be performed by us on behalf of Alexion and Roche related to the licensed product candidates.
-In addition, the terms of these agreements include payments to us of one or more of the following: a nonrefundable, upfront payment; contingent milestone payments related to specified pre-clinical milestones, development milestones and sales-based commercial milestones; fees for research and development services rendered; and royalties on commercial sales of licensed product candidates, if any.
-To date, we have received the upfront payment upon execution of the Alexion agreement, the upfront payment upon execution of the Roche agreement, payments for the achievement of the certain pre-clinical milestones under the Alexion agreement.
-We are eligible to earn additional milestone payments under both agreements.
-We have not earned royalty revenue as a result of product sales.
+Our collaboration agreement with Roche contains multiple elements, or deliverables, including an exclusive license granted by us to Roche to research, develop, manufacture and commercialize the licensed products and the compounds in the field in the territory, as well as research and development activities to be performed by us on behalf of Roche related to the licensed product candidates.
+In addition, the terms of the Roche agreements includes payments to us of one or more of the following: a nonrefundable, upfront payment; contingent milestone payments related to specified pre-clinical milestones, development milestones and sales-based commercial milestones; fees for research and development services rendered; and royalties on commercial sales of licensed product candidates, if any.
+To date, we have received the upfront payment upon execution of the Roche agreement.
+We are eligible to earn additional milestone payments under the Roche collaboration.
+We have not earned royalty revenue as a result of product sales under the Roche collaboration.